-Prior to the transformation of the former Buckingham House into Buckingham Palace, St James’s Palace formed the official residence of the Monarch.
-Queen Victoria was the first Monarch to actually take up residence at Buckingham Palace in 1837 – the court, however, remained at St James’s as it does to this day.
+Prior to the transformation of the former Buckingham House into Buckingham Palace, St James’s Palace formed the actual residence of the Monarch.
+Queen Victoria was the first Monarch to actually take up residence at Buckingham Palace in 1837 – the court, however, remained at St James’s Palace as it does to this day.

-As well as that interesting fact attached to it, St James’s Palace does have other rather strange properties to it.
+As well as that interesting fact attached to it, St James’s Palace does have other rather strange characteristics to it.
 It also happens to be physically attached to Clarence House, a newer building that nowadays is the official residence of Prince Charles, the Duchess of Cornwall and formerly Princes William and Harry.
 The two residences share a garden.

-The Royal Collection do occupy St James’s Palace but as a royal home, St James’s Palace appears to be no longer in ‘royal favour’ as it were, with the last person to use it as an official residence being the Prince of Wales.
+The Royal Collection does occupy St James’s Palace but as a royal home, St James’s Palace appears to be no longer in ‘royal favour’ as it were, with the last person to use it as an official residence being the Prince of Wales.

 There is talk in the future that Prince Charles could make Windsor Castle the base for his royal court when he accedes to the throne, though because of the convenience of Buckingham Palace being in central London and its iconicity, this has been discounted by many.